LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.42.0
+*Released*: 6 May 2024
+- Issue 50084: Add onError handler for FileAttachmentForm to allow appropriate behavior by wrapping components when errors are detected

 ### version 3.41.0
 *Released*: 30 April 2024
 - Support prop `ExtraExportMenuOptions` on ExportMenu component